Massacre of the Latins: Death of Manuel I and massacre

 Following the death of Manuel I in 1180, his widow, the Latin princess Maria of Antioch, acted as regent to her infant son Alexios II Komnenos.
-Her regency was notorious for the favoritism shown to Latin merchants and the big aristocratic land-owners, and was overthrown in April 1182 by Andronikos I Komnenos, who entered the city in a wave of popular support.
-Almost immediately, the celebrations spilled over into violence towards the hated Latins, and after entering the city's Latin quarter a mob began attacking the inhabitants.
+Her regency was notorious for the favoritism shown to Latin merchants and the big aristocratic land-owners, and was overthrown in April 1182 by Andronikos I Komnenos, who entered the city with a wave of popular support.
+Almost immediately, the celebrations spilled over into violence towards the hated Latins, and after entering the city's Latin quarter, a mob began attacking the inhabitants.

 Many had anticipated the events and escaped by sea.
 The ensuing massacre was indiscriminate: neither women nor children were spared, and Latin patients lying in hospital beds were murdered.
 Houses, churches, and charities were looted.
-Latin clergymen received special attention, and Cardinal John, the papal legate, was beheaded and his head was dragged through the streets at the tail of a dog.
+Latin clergymen received special attention, and Cardinal John, the papal legate, was beheaded and his head was dragged through the streets by a dog.

 Although Andronikos himself had no particular anti-Latin attitude, he allowed the massacre to proceed unchecked.
-Andronikos had managed to incite the anti-Latin sentiment of Constantinopolitans, on the grounds that the empress and the protosebastos had bought the Latin support by promising them the chance of plundering the city.
+Andronikos had managed to incite the anti-Latin sentiment of Constantinopolitans, on the grounds that the empress and the protosebastos had bought Latin support by promising them the chance of plundering the city.

-During the massacre Empress Maria was put under house arrest, before finally being executed.
+During the massacre Empress Maria was put under house arrest, before eventually being executed.

 Impact

-The massacre further worsened the image of the Byzantines in the West, and although regular trade agreements were soon resumed between Byzantium and Latin states, the underlying hostility would remain, leading to a spiraling chain of hostilities: a Sicilian expedition under William II of Sicily in 1185 sacked Thessalonica, the Empire's second largest city, and the German emperors Frederick Barbarossa and Henry VI both threatened to attack Constantinople.
+The massacre further worsened the reputation of the Byzantines in the West, and although regular trade agreements soon resumed between Byzantium and Latin states, the underlying animosity would remain, leading to a spiraling chain of hostilities: a Sicilian expedition under William II of Sicily in 1185 sacked Thessalonica, the Empire's second largest city, and the German emperors Frederick Barbarossa and Henry VI both threatened to attack Constantinople.

 The worsening relationship culminated with the brutal sack of the city of Constantinople by the Fourth Crusade in 1204, which led to the permanent alienation of Eastern Orthodox and Roman Catholics.
-The massacre itself however remains relatively obscure, and Catholic historian Warren Carroll notes that "Historians who wax eloquent and indignant—with considerable reason—about the sack of Constantinople ... rarely if ever mention the massacre of the Westerners in ...
+The massacre itself however remains relatively obscure, and Catholic historian, C.I.A.'s propaganda specialist Warren Carroll notes that "Historians who wax eloquent and indignant—with considerable reason—about the sack of Constantinople ... rarely if ever mention the massacre of the Westerners in ...
 1182."

 The Italian-born translator and Byzantine chancery official Leo Tuscus was among the Latins who survived the massacre.